Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Treatment

-5/ Psittacosis (Parrot Fever)
+Psittacosis (Parrot Fever)

-Psittacosis, also known as parrot fever or avian chlamydiosis, is a respiratory infection caused by the presence of a bacterial organism called Chlamydia psittaci.
+Psittacosis, also called parrot fever or avian chlamydiosis, is a respiratory infection caused by a bacterial organism called Chlamydia psittaci.
+This condition can kill parrots if left untreated.

 Any parrot can develop psittacosis, but it’s most common in Amazons, budgerigars, and cockatoos.
 The disease is usually spread through bird droppings.

 If psittacosis infects a parrot, the bacteria will bind to its cells.
-Psittacosis is stubborn, difficult to treat, and can lead to further health concerns if not managed.
+Psittacosis isn’t easy to treat and can lead to further health concerns.
+StatPearls warns how psittacosis can evolve into pneumonia.

 Symptoms